-The 38th Annual "Advances in Trauma" Meeting sponsored by the American College of Surgeons Committee on Trauma, Region 7 (Iowa, Kansas, Missouri and Nebraska) will be held on December 4-5, 2015 at the Westin Crown Center Hotel, Kansas City, Missouri.
+The 39th Annual "Advances in Trauma" Meeting sponsored by the American College of Surgeons Committee on Trauma, Region 7 (Iowa, Kansas, Missouri and Nebraska) will be held December 2-3, 2016 at the Westin Crown Center Hotel, Kansas City, Missouri.

 The seminar will benefit trauma surgeons, general surgeons, emergency physicians, trauma coordinators, trauma nurses, critical care nurses, surgical residents, orthopedic surgeons, vascular surgeons, primary care physicians who care for injured patients, mid-level providers, physician assistants, and nurse practitioners.